 Creating Encrypted-Decrypted Mounting

 Next, you’ll need to set the eCryptfs configuration.
-These will be used to encrypt/decrypt data flow between /data/db and /mongodb-decrypted and vise versa.
+These will be used to encrypt/decrypt data flow between /data/db and /mongodb-decrypted and vice versa.

 Before you can encrypt your data, you first have to create a mounting between the two directories on the container.